 As a writer, you don’t need a Delorean for your characters to travel back in time.
 You can use Flashback – which is exactly what it sounds like.
 The author flashes back to a previous time in the character’s life to demonstrate why a current action or idea is important.
 It’s an effective tool and I encourage its use – BUT, there are certain ways to use this device effectively.
 And many, many ways to use it in either a pointless way or a detrimental way.

-The most misused and dangerous use of Flashback is – what I have come to call – the Immediate Flashback or interrupting backstory.
-An Immediate Flashback is a quick info-dump that the reader might already infer or a flashback that interrupts the current action in an effort to validate why the action happened in the first place.
-It often is small, taking three or four (sometimes fewer) sentences to make the explanation.
+The most misused and dangerous use of Flashback is – what I have come to call – interrupting backstory.
+Interrupting backstory is a quick info-dump that the reader might already infer or a flashback that interrupts the current action in an effort to validate why the action happened in the first place.
+It is often small, taking three or four (sometimes fewer) sentences to make the explanation.
 And since it’s small, it’s usually unnoticed.
-However, it’s small nuances like Immediate Flashback that make a bad story a good story… or vice versa.
+However, it’s small nuances like interrupting backstory that make a bad story a good story… or vice versa.

 She shut the door and leaned against it.
 She puffed out a sigh and dropped her purse.
 Sandra was exhausted from work.
 She had spent the entire day completing a single task that she should have been able to accomplish in an hour or two.
 Karen, her secretary, was on maternity leave and the work was becoming too much for Sandra alone.
 Each day she came home exhausted and knew that her unemployed husband would only ask her to do something more.
 So when he asked her to go buy more ice cream, she certainly did not feel like it.

 Did you spot it?
 You as the author need to know what’s important and what’s not.
 Read the next excerpt with the same author focus – a woman coming home from an exhausting day at work.
-Which of the two best describes an exhausted character without Immediate Flashback to over-validate her fatigue?
+Which of the two best describes an exhausted character without interrupting backstory to over-validate her fatigue?

 She shut the door and leaned against it.
 She puffed out a sigh and dropped her purse.
 She heard her keys scratch the floor but did not even look to examine for marks.
 She walked to the couch and fell into it, stomach down, her face oppressing a pillow.